jamesjamal/udacity_where_am_i/README.md

 # udacity_where_am_i
-udacity localisation project where am i
+## udacity localisation project where am i

-To launch the file :
+### To launch the file :

-roslaunch where_am_i amcl.launch
+`roslaunch where_am_i amcl.launch`

-it launches evry nodes and topics needed for loclisation
+it launches  robot in gazebo and publish in rviz and runs amcl node for localising the robot in known map.